vulp3cula/hackers-grimoire/linux-basics.md

 ### Bypassing restricted shells

-There are [many options if you end up in a restricted shell](https://speakerdeck.com/knaps/escape-from-shellcatraz-breaking-out-of-restricted-unix-shells), ssh is one method of bypassing restrictions.
+SSH is one method of bypassing restricted shells (see Further Reading for more).

 SSH in using a key, but without loading the restricted profile: